What Is Plasma?

 saline (salt) solution.

 People with the blood type AB are in the greatest demand for plasma donation.
-Though
+They

-they make up just 4% of the population, their plasma is universal.
-This means it can
+make up just 2 in 50 people, their plasma is universal.
+This means their plasma can

 be used by anyone.